PDC secondary tours: Challenge Tour

 The PDC Challenge Tour (currently known for sponsorship reasons as the PDC Winmau Challenge Tour) is open to all players who attended that season's Q-School but failed to win a Tour Card.
 The Challenge Tour maintains an Order of Merit which tracks the prize money won across all tournaments in a calendar year, with the Challenge Tour winner being the player that wins the most money.
 Both the Challenge Tour winner and runner-up receive Tour Cards for the following season, while players ranked 3–16 qualify automatically to the final stage of Q-School and are exempt from paying an entry fee.

 Four PDC majors offer places to Challenge Tour players.
 The Challenge Tour winner receives an invitation to the Grand Slam of Darts, while the top three players receive invitations to the World Championship.
 Additionally, the UK Open and the preliminary stage of the World Masters offers places to the top eight players from the previous season's Challenge Tour who do not have a Tour Card by the time the competition is held.

 Currently, the tour consists of 24 events, rising from 16 events in 2014, the year the Tour was founded.
 The first winner of a Challenge Tour tournament was Jamie Robinson, who beat Matthew Edgar 5–4 in the final of the first event.
 In 2016, Rob Cross became the first future PDC World Champion to win a Challenge Tour event, though former BDO World Champion and PDC World Matchplay runner-up Richie Burnett won an event in 2015.
 Luke Humphries, Nathan Aspinall and Ritchie Edhouse have all won Challenge Tour events before winning PDC titles.
 Additionally, BDO World Champions Scott Mitchell and Scott Waites, PDC World Championship runners-up Kirk Shepherd and Andy Hamilton and PDC World Cup winner John Henderson all won Challenge Tour titles in the later years of their careers while no longer holding PDC Tour Cards.
 In 2024, Noa-Lynn van Leuven became the first woman to win a Challenge Tour event, while Beau Greaves became the first woman to win multiple Challenge Tour events in 2025.
 To the end of the 2024 season, 34 nine-dart finishes had been hit on the Challenge Tour, with Matt Dicken the first to achieve the feat in the tour's inaugural season.
-Fallon Sherrock's nine-darter in Event 9 of the 2023 season made her the first, and so far only, woman to achieve the feat in a PDC competition.
+Fallon Sherrock's nine-darter in Event 9 of the 2023 season made her the first woman to achieve the feat in a PDC competition.